-The tactile sense, for example, is a very important sense, as we need steady tactile stimulation to keep us organized, functioning and healthy.
+The tactile sense, for example, is a very important sense as we need steady tactile stimulation to keep us organized, functioning and healthy.
 Tactile information helps to develop visual perception, motor planning, body awareness, social skills and emotional security, among others.
-The vestibular, proprioceptive, visual, and olfactory senses are very important as well, and children need to experience these in order to help the development of their gross and fine motor skills.
+The vestibular, proprioceptive, visual, and olfactory senses are very important as well, and children need to utilitze these in order to help the development of their gross and fine motor skills.

 - Splashing and playing in puddles